8 Things Sellers Should Expect from You

 Negotiating the Best Offer:

-We all know it’s NOT just about price but terms and conditions as well; sellers may not realize that.
-First of all they need guidance on what to consider when evaluating an offer, with perhaps even more assistance if there are multiple offers.
+We all know it’s NOT just about price but terms and conditions as well; sellers may not understand this nor have given it much thought before listing.
+First of all they need guidance on what to consider when evaluating an offer, with perhaps even more assistance if there are multiple offers since that gets complicated with all the different issues to ponder.
 What should they do when the first offer comes in when they are not happy about it?
 Should they counter or not?
-Of course all this is ultimately their decision but some discussion so they understand their options, and the implications of different decisions, is in order.
+Of course all this is ultimately their decision but some discussion and guidance so they understand their options, and the risks and implications of different decisions, is in order so the seller can make an informed decision.

 Some negotiations may be fairly simple while others can be complicated and lengthy.
 The end goal is to find a win-win situation; we can hopefully help sellers not get bogged down in minuscule issues that can derail the process, keep focused on the larger goal, avoid emotional decisions if possible, and to decide when it might be time to say no.